IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/upgrade-environment-configuration-requests.md

 ## Where do I go to request these changes?

-Business Partners - Contact DTE Support - itz@us.ibm.com
+Contact DTE Support - itz@us.ibm.com

-IBMers - Make a post on the [#itz-techzone-support](https://ibm-itz.slack.com/archives/C0124J683GW) slack channel.